 Because of its geographical position (in other words, because Venice has always been an island surrounded by water), the traditional Venetian cuisine has always been based on fish, wild game, and any kind of seafood available in the lagoon, in the Adriatic sea… and in the North Sea!
 We’ll tell you about it later…

 Along the abundant amount of seafood available, the Venetian cuisine is based also on vegetables that can grow in the surrounding area, such as peas, beans, asparaguses, artichokes and radicchio (a leaf chicory).
 However, there is more to the story…

 Venetians have been the first to, literally, cultivate salt.
 For centuries, Venetians detained an absolute monopoly on salt production and could sell at a very high price this precious good for food preservation to other countries, cities, and Empires.

 The monopoly on salt trades made the Venetians extremely wealthy and allowed them to buy any good from elsewhere.
 In regards to food, Venetians could purchase meat from surrounding lands, corn and tomatoes from the Americas, aubergines, and turkey from the southern routes of the Mediterranean, rice and a great variety of spices from Arab countries.

 Traditionally the Venetian cuisine, therefore, has always been a combination of dishes with accessible (yet exceptional) local ingredients as well as rare and exotic ones.
 There has always been a wide range of ingredients to pick from, with imported goods being mainly a luxury for the wealthier people.

 The Venetian Cuisine Today

-Nowadays the Venetian cuisine is a combination of traditional local dishes which show influences from the italian and mediterranean cuisine, and great importance is given to seafood, risotti and soups.
+Nowadays the Venetian cuisine is a combination of traditional local dishes which show influences from the Italian and Mediterranean cuisine, and great importance is given to seafood, risottos, and soups.